 Ingredient Spotlight: Hemp Hearts

 So where does that creamy goodness come from in these truly blissful balls?
 It’s primarily from the coconut, but also from the hemp hearts.
 In case you haven’t tried hemp hearts yet, you should!
-They are loaded with healthy fat, protein, and other nutrients.
+They are loaded with healthy fat, protein, and other nutrients, if you like hemp hearts and you’re curious about other hemp products and the chemical compound found in hemp – CBD and it’s medical benefits, research some more on websites such as TheCBDinsider.com and others.
 They make a tasty addition to everything from oatmeal to avocado toast to smoothies to salads.

 I keep my hemp hearts in a glass jar in the fridge.
 This is how I store my chia seeds, flax seeds, and shredded coconut.
 Having them clearly visible and labeled in the refrigerator also reminds me to use them!